 The awards have three specific goals:

-In memory of Alexandra Jane Noble, these awards are as follows:
+In memory of Alexandra Jane Noble, these awards are:

 The Science Awareness Award recognizes one individual, team, or organization that best is able to communicate complex science topics in innovative, engaging ways to stimulate higher awareness and participation by a wide populace, especially youth.